msantos/ewpcap/README.md

 ewpcap is a native Erlang interface to PCAP that can be used for reading and writing packets from the network.

-ewpcap is an experiment, meant to be a portable raw socket interface to all the platforms that support Erlang and libpcap.
+ewpcap is meant to be a portable raw socket interface to all the platforms that support Erlang and libpcap.

 ## WARNING

 ewpcap was written and tested under Linux.
-But if you are using a Unix system, it is much safer to use one of these projects:
+But if you are using a Unix system, you may want to use one of these projects instead:

 * procket : https://github.com/msantos/procket